ReverseZoom2151/networth/docs/SUCCESS_STORIES_GENERATION.md

 # Success Stories Generation System

-This system generates real, dynamic success stories using Perplexity AI for search and multiple AI models (Claude + OpenAI GPT-5 family) for processing and anonymization.
+This system generates real, dynamic success stories **in real-time** using Perplexity AI for search and multiple AI models (Claude + OpenAI GPT-5 family) for processing and anonymization.

 ## Overview

-Instead of hardcoded success stories, this system:
+This system generates fresh success stories on-demand:
-- **Searches** for real financial success stories from Reddit and other credible sources using Perplexity AI
+- **Real-time Generation**: Stories are generated when users visit the /stories page
-- **Processes** stories with multiple AI models (Claude Sonnet 4.5, Haiku 4.5 + OpenAI GPT-5 family) to extract structured data
+- **Web Search**: Uses Perplexity AI to find real financial success stories from Reddit and credible sources
-- **Rotates** between models automatically for diverse perspectives and writing styles
+- **Multi-Model Processing**: Rotates between 7 AI models (Claude + OpenAI GPT-5 family) for diverse perspectives
-- **Anonymizes** all personal information while keeping stories authentic
+- **Smart Caching**: In-memory cache (5 minutes) prevents repeated expensive API calls
-- **Validates** story quality to ensure realistic and relatable content
+- **No Database Storage**: Stories are never stored in the database - always fresh from the web
-- **Stores** in database with automatic refresh cycles
+- **Anonymization**: All personal information is anonymized while keeping stories authentic

 ### AI Models Used